nic0michael/OpenFeignProjects/README.md

 ## OpenFeign Spring Boot Example Project

 ---
-## Customer Service - Spring Boot Application with OpenFeign Client
+## Customer Service - Spring Boot Micro-service with OpenFeign Client

 This project demonstrates a Spring Boot application (`CustomerServiceApplication`) using OpenFeign to communicate with another Spring Boot service (a `user-service`).
 The application contains REST controllers, DTOs, service classes, and Feign clients to handle customer data through HTTP requests.